opendatasoft/slate/source/includes/_dataset_actions.md

 }
 ```

-Save a dataset version

-It will create a version from the current data of the dataset.
+Create a new version from the current data of the dataset.

 ### Parameters